riinuots/hugo-tranquil-website/content/post/2021-09-24-website-nicepage-netlify-namecheap.md

 ## Serving a website (using Netlify Drop)

 * A convenient and fast way to publish a website is using Netlify Drop: https://app.netlify.com/drop
-    + You just drag and drop the folder containing your website (= your HTML export) and voila, it's live with an automatically generated shareable link
+    + You just drag and drop the folder containing your website (= your HTML export) and voila, it's live with an automatically generated shareable link.
     + This works even without creating an account/logging in.
-This link will work for 24h, but if you create a free account you'll be able to claim it and it will work forever.
+The link works for 24h, but if you create a free account you'll be able to claim it and it will work forever.
 I've been using Netlify for years and have never had to pay them.
 Cheers!
     + When you log in you'll be able to change the automatically generated link (site name) to what you wish.
 For example I've just changed it to: https://riinupius.netlify.app/

 __If you're happy with netlify.app trailing in your site address then that's you done!__

 Updating your website: make your changes in Nicepage, export to HTML, log into Netlify, click on your site, click on Deploys (top menu), drag and drop the updated folder there.

 * I found Nicepage super cool to use and didn't experience any glitches.
-But I was working on a very simple single page site, can't vouch how it would work for something more complicated.
+But I was working on a very simple single page site and can't vouch how it would work for something more complicated.
-* Its free plan seems quite limited, AND I've just found out that when you first register it lets you use Premium features for free for 7 days.
+* The free plan seems quite limited, AND I've just found out that when you first register it lets you use Premium features for free for 7 days.
 So I've been using Premium without realising it and I'm now wondering if/what will stop working once this passes.
 The already deployed version won't be affected of course, but future edits...who knows.
-Will try and remember to report back here in 7 days.
+I'll try and remember to report back here in 7 days.

 ## Using your own domain name

 I wanted my new website to be at pius.cloud.
-You have to buy the domain name (pius.cloud) from a domain name registrar.
+For this, I had to buy the domain name (pius.cloud) from a domain name registrar.
-Netlify actually does provide this service, so the easiest thing is to go to your Site Settings, click on Set up custom domain, and purchase a domain name from them.
+Netlify also provides this service, thus the easiest way to do it is to go to your Site Settings, click on Set up custom domain, and purchase a domain name from them.
 This way they'll do all the set-up for you, you just pay and click through.
 Custom domain names are not free, \$20 per year is about right for the domain names I've worked with (you usually get a big discount the first year, and then it rises to \$20).

 My domain names are registered with Namecheap, so to keep everything in one place I bought pius.cloud with them.

-In my Netlify's Domain settings, I added pius.cloud, then scrolled to the bottom to find "Set up Netlify DNS for your site" (DNS stands for Domain Name System).
-Clicked on that, which gave me a list of nameservers such as dns1.p06.nsone.net, etc.
+In my Netlify's Domain settings, I added pius.cloud, then scrolled to the bottom to find "Set up Netlify DNS (Domain Name System) for your site.
+Clicking on that gave me a list of nameservers such as dns1.p06.nsone.net, etc.
 Then I had to 'tell' Namecheap that I'm using Netlify's DNS for my site:
 ![Add Netlify's nameservers as Custom DNS for your Domain with your registrar.
 If using Namecheap, remember to click the green tick!](/img/nicepage_website/namecheap_dns.png)